strolger/PACMan_dist/README.md

-Fisher's Method
+Robinson's Method

 Once the Bayesian classifier is trained, it is ready to parse new, unclassified proposals.
-The data for each word found in a proposal are combined using Fisher's Method to form an overall probability that the proposal falls into an established category.
+The data for each word found in a proposal are combined using Robinson's Method to form an overall probability that the proposal falls into an established category.
 The formula combines p-values from a number of independent tests into one overall p-value with chi-squared distribution.
 The results are normalized, yielding a